Warning: Undefined array key "tracking_id" in /var/www/vhosts/smarttechstuff.co.uk/httpdocs/affiliateCode/custom-shortcodes.php on line 57

 What a ‘Yale Sync’ Alarm?

-This is a smart home security product that you buy and install yourself.
+This is a smart home security product that you buy and can install yourself.
 Like any good smart alarm, it’s a DIY system that doesn’t require a tradesman to install.
-The Sync connects into your home’s Wifi and is then controlled in-app on your phone, tablet or even smart watches like the Apple Watch.
+The Sync connects into your home’s Wifi and is then controlled in-app on your phone, tablet or even smartwatches like the Apple Watch.

 The Yale smart alarm combines different parts you’ll be familiar with if you’ve ever had an alarm, and brings it up to date by letting you access it all with your smart phone.

 This alarm system is modular.
-It has a main ‘hub’ which you connect other components to, such as door sensors and motion detectors.
+It has a main ‘hub’ to which you connect other components, such as door sensors and motion detectors.
 The alarm is available in a number of different kits.
-Each offering the hub and a selection of sensors for the alarm.
+Each comes with the main hub along with a selection of sensors for the alarm.

 - Yale IA-310 – the starter kit